Plus Clipping: How to Manage Risk in Multi-pitch Climbing

 -if it’s tricky, i can leave my pack at the anchor to pull those moves with tons of rope in the systems, rehearsing the moves so I can send with my lead pack on.

 – I can omit clipping a leg of the anchor, a strategy people sometimes use to avoid factoring the anchor.
 I typically try to avoid doing this, and I see a lot of people overuse this technique.
 Remember that belayer displacement?
-Belayers can be displaced right into that clipped leg of the anchor: A. impacting the anchor[ouch], B. potentially defeating whatever sort of ABD they’re using [you belay with an ABD, right?], and C. putting significant force on half (or ⅓) of the anchor.
+Belayers are likely to be displaced right into that clipped leg of the anchor, potentially defeating the belay device, and putting significant force on a portion of the anchor.
 Don’t we use master points for a reason?
-If you’re tied to clipping the anchor, use a different system like the fixed point lead(banshee) belay.
+A different system like the fixed point lead (banshee) belay is another solution, yet requires more knowledge and skill to practice.

 Remember, climbing is dangerous.
 Even on a good day, things go wrong.
 Place good gear, practice good rope management and stance organization, and practice this down low before you commit to it up high.